acharaakshit/RMiniZinc/cran-comments.md

 of #if and #else correctly such that it is compatible with all OS.

+I added a check for the minimum required pandoc version in the vignette and also updated the SystemRequirements field of Description accordingly.

 ### Second Submission

 > Possibly mis-spelled words in DESCRIPTION: